swina/nuxt-strapi-tailwind/README.md

 # Nuxt / Strapi / TailwindCSS Starter WebSite

+**Project is under development and requires a custom backend not yet available as repository**

 I decided to use Strapi as CMS framework in order to give me complete control about my content, possibility to edit and get immediate update without rebuilding when a new content has been added or even updated.

 In my case I used a traditional mySQL database, but you can easily cheange your settings and choose mongoDB as well.